Gallagher says Pitt ‘best in class of major universities’ in COVID-19 performance, looks to spring semester - The Pitt News

 Case numbers have risen rapidly locally and statewide leading into the holiday season.
 Allegheny County reported 1,166 new COVID-19 cases Thursday amid a record number of deaths statewide attributed to the coronavirus.
 Pitt added 20 new COVID-19 cases, composed of 10 students and 10 employees, between last Thursday and Monday, with 10 students currently in isolation.

-Dr. John Williams, the head of Pitt’s CMRO echoed Gallagher’s concerns surrounding travel during the holidays.
+Dr. John Williams, the head of the CMRO, echoed Gallagher’s concerns surrounding travel during the holidays.
 He said in the summer there were “hot spots” around the country, but now “everywhere is a hotspot.”

 “It’s going to be right after holiday break, where one can presume that students are going to be congregating and gathering as we saw over Thanksgiving,” Williams said.
 “The fact that the weather is going to be cold — if students gather in social gatherings that are going to be more likely indoors — that’s also a concern.”